National Background Investigations Bureau

-The National Background Investigations Bureau (NBIB) was a semi-autonomous U.S. government agency that was housed within the United States Office of Personnel Management.
-It was founded by President Barack Obama's Executive Order 13741 of September 29, 2016.
-In September 2019, background investigations were transferred from OPM's NBIB to the Defense Counterintelligence and Security Agency.
+The National Background Investigations Bureau (NBIB) was an agency under the United States Office of Personnel Management of the United States federal government.
+It was established by President Barack Obama's Executive Order 13741 on September 29, 2016.
+In September 2019, the agency's affiliation was transferred from the United States Office of Personnel Management to the Defense Counterintelligence and Security Agency of the United States Department of Defense.